685 Matt Edeson

 Biography

-Edeson then dropped into the non-league scene and played for various clubs around the North.
-But his penchant for the livelier side of life, fuelled by earning reasonable money at a young age, caught up with Matt and he stopped playing in the early 2000s while still in his mid-20s.
-Subsequently he struggled with alcoholism and depression and is now active in local charities in Hull that help tackle these illnesses.
+Matt’s penchant for the livelier side of life, fuelled by earning reasonable money at a young age, caught up with him and he stopped playing in the mid 2000s while still in his late-twenties.
+Subsequently he struggled with alcoholism and depression and became active in local charities in Hull that helped tackle those illnesses.

 Details